The UL Breakdown

 Take the time and always review any policy you intend to purchase.
+Make sure your independent agent or broker has shopped the market for the type of life insurance best for you.
 Verify it will meet your expectations.
-You have a good 30 days to make sure you have a policy you can count on and like.
+After apply and obtaining the actual policy, you have a good 30 days to make sure you have a policy you can count on.
 If not, request a refund.
+State law has you covered.

 I hope this article has answered your questions on universal life insurance.